Press Alt + R to read the document text or Alt + P to download or print.

 radiological indicators.
 We test for over

-120 compounds to make sure our drinking water is safe.
+120 compounds to make sure our drinking

 The Water Distribution Maintenance